 With Halloween right around the corner, you’re probably thinking about what songs to include on your killer party mix.
 But choose wisely — a bad song can kill a Halloween party faster than a swarm of zombies.
-For a Halloween mix that will truly slay ‘em, you can’t go wrong with Alice Cooper, Ozzy, and other classic rock gods.
+For a Halloween mix that will truly slay ‘em, you can’t go wrong with Alice Cooper, Ozzy Osbourne and other classic rock gods.
 Don’t just add ‘Monster Mash’ or ‘Thriller’ to your iPod and call it a day.
 Make your party a hit with all the boys and ghouls by including our 10 Halloween Songs That Rock:

 Few songs have inspired as many B-horror movies as this psychedelic Donovan jam.
 1972's 'Season of the Witch,' from zombie-meister George A. Romero, tells the creepy tale of a housewife who dabbles in witchcraft.
 Then there's 'Halloween III: Season of the Witch,' the infamous Michael Myers-less installment in the popular horror franchise.
 And who could forget the recent Nic Cage medieval turkey 'Season of the Witch'?
 Oh, everyone?
 Whoever greenlit that dud needs to be immediately lashed to the nearest burning stake.

 Halloween is basically a big excuse to dress up and act like a freak in public.
 Everywhere you go, people get a little straaaaange.
 It might be the full moon, or it might be the booze.
 (It's probably the booze.)
-Sure, Jim Morrison was singing about free love hippies and LSD freaks.
+Sure, Jim Morrison and the Doors were singing about free love hippies and LSD freaks.
 But you could also apply the lyrics to drunken revelers dressed up as Jack Sparrow and Lady Gaga's male alter ego Jo Calderone.

 The Ramones contributed this catchy track to the soundtrack of the Stephen King Halloween favorite 'Pet Sematary.'
 While it's a cool, obscure track to include on a Halloween party mix, be warned: the lyrics kind of give away the movie's premise of a cemetery that brings the dead back to life. ("I don't want to be buried in a pet cemetery / I don't want to live my life again.")
 Good thing Joey and the gang didn't compose a song for 'The Sixth Sense': ("The kid can see dead people / Specifically Bruce Willis / Because he's a ghost / Oh, whoops - spoiler alert!")

-Bassist John Entwhistle does his best Boris Karloff impression on the chorus of this creepy Who favorite.
-Entwhistle came up with the song after a night of drinking and making up goofy names for animals and insects with Rolling Stones bassist Bill Wyman, which might explain why is voice is so scratchy.
+Bassist John Entwistle does his best Boris Karloff impression on the chorus of this creepy Who favorite.
+Entwistle came up with the song after a night of drinking and making up goofy names for animals and insects with Rolling Stones bassist Bill Wyman, which might explain why is voice is so scratchy.
 Someone give that guy a lozenge.

 While some may think that 'Werewolves of London' is a tongue-in-cheek trifle, it's actually a cautionary tale.
-Zevon sings of a werewolf-infested London where vicious wolf-men mutilate helpless old ladies and show off their perfect hair over frosty pina coladas at Trader Vic's.
-Seemingly on an endless quest for a plate of beef chow mein, these "hair-handed gents" have been known to run amok in Kent, though lately their howls have also been overheard in the Mayfair district.
-It's a world gone mad, where werewolves howl around kitchen doors and seeing horror film legend Lon Chaney Jr. walking with The Queen is a common occurrence.
+Warren Zevon sings of a werewolf-infested London where vicious wolfmen mutilate helpless old ladies and show off their perfect hair over frosty pina coladas at Trader Vic's.
+Seemingly on an endless quest for a plate of beef chow mein, these "hairy-handed gents" have been known to run amok in Kent, though lately their howls have also been overheard in the Mayfair district.
+It's a world gone mad, where werewolves howl around kitchen doors and seeing horror film legend Lon Chaney Jr. walking with the Queen is a common occurrence.

 The video for this head-banging classic featured Ozzy as a Dr. Jekyll-esque mad scientist who turns into a howling beast after ingesting a formula.
 It's time for Wolf-Ozzy to make a comeback.
-Maybe as a guest on 'The Talk,' Sharon Osbourne's terrible daytime gab-fest?
-He could get into a debate with Leah Remini about the pros and cons of feeding your kids a vegetarian diet.
+Maybe as a guest on 'The Talk,' Sharon Osbourne's daytime gabfest?
+He could get into a debate with Sara Gilbert about something.
 And then he could tear her arms off.

 Angus Young has said that 'Highway to Hell' is actually about the drudgery of life on the road.
-(As Sartre said, hell is other people.
-Particularly if they don't bathe.)
-Still, that didn't stop dumb people from assuming that AC/DC are devil-worshipers on a literal highway to the underworld.
+Still, that didn't stop people from assuming that AC/DC are devil-worshipers on a literal highway to the underworld.
 (Who is paving this highway?
 Is it federally funded?
 What is a rest stop on the highway to hell like?
 The mind boggles...)
 Pair it with 'Hells Bells,' and hope that the power of Bon Scott's vocals doesn't invoke an actual demon from the bowels of Hades.